Styles and Layout โ

 <CheckboxgroupElement view="blocks" :items="[

-{ value: 'Vue.js', name: 'Vue.js', description: 'Vue.js framework' },
+{ value: 'Vue.js', label: 'Vue.js', description: 'Vue.js framework' },

-{ value: 'React', name: 'React', description: 'React framework' },
+{ value: 'React', label: 'React', description: 'React framework' },

-{ value: 'AngularJS', name: 'AngularJS', description: 'AngularJS framework' },
+{ value: 'AngularJS', label: 'AngularJS', description: 'AngularJS framework' },

 ]" ... />

-Views for Children โ
+Views for Children

-we define for an element will be applied to each of its child components (if the view exist for them with the same name).
-If we want to change the views of the element's child components, we can use views
+The view we define for an element will be applied to each of its child components (if the view exist for them with the same name).
+If we want to change the views of the element's child components, we can use views property, which overrides the elements default view option:

 <TextElement :views="{